NEW: First signs of Ingrid's outer bands hit in Mexico

 Evacuations begin ahead of the storm

-Residents of Mexico’s central state of San Luis Potosi felt the first signs of Ingrid’s outer bands Saturday.
+Residents of Mexico’s central state of San Luis Potosi felt the first signs of Hurricane Ingrid’s outer bands Saturday.

 Emergency crews distributed supplies in boats to areas unreachable by land.
 Riverside towns were stranded after the water rose to critical levels.